TeresaWehmeier/Credit_Risk_Analysis/README.md

 <img src="images/easy_ensemble_classifier_report.png" width="50%" height="30%">

-First we look at the accuracy scores to determine the percent of true positives plus true negatives divided by all observations.
+The first step is to evaluate accuracy, looking for results as close to 1 as possible (100%).
 Accuracy scores help narrow down our analysis by eliminating those observations that are returning too many false returns.
-In the case of the credit risk analysis, what percent of high and low risk observations are identified and are actually true.
+In the case of the credit risk analysis, the percent of high and low risk observations are identified and are actually true.
+The next step is to look at precision, and determine how precise predicted high and low risk evaluates to actual results.
+The final step is to examine recall (sensitivity), which attempts to balance high and low risk predictors.
 Models below listed by accuracy in descending order (A), with precision (P) and recall (R) following:

-### Accuracy
+### Breakdown by Accuracy, Precision and Recall
 * Easy Ensemble Classifying - A: 93%; P: high= 9%; low= 100%; R: high= 92%; low= 94%
 * Balanced Random Forest Classifying - A: 68%; P: high= 88%; low= 100%; R: high= 37%; low= 100%
 * SMOTEEN Sampling - A: 67%; P: high= 1%; low= 100%; R: high= 77%; low= 57%